Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Introduction

-Numerical simulations of HH jets must deal with spatial scales that range from few AU up to tens of thousands of AUs, since the emission is actually observed on all scales and comes from post-shock regions.
-Over these regions line emission is observed at all scales, providing information about the physical parameters and - indirectly - about the morphologies.
-Even with the adoption of the most advanced Adaptive-Mesh-Refinement (AMR) techniques is nowadays impossible to perform a global, fully 3D MHD, simulation that includes the jet launching treatment up to the jet termination and, at the same time, maintains a sufficient spatial resolution for resolving shocks that arise along the jet.
+Numerical simulations of HH jets must cover enormous spatial scales, from a few AU near the source up to tens of thousands of AU, because emission is observed on all scales and originates in post-shock regions.
+Line emission at these different scales provides valuable information on the physical parameters and, indirectly, on the jet morphology.
+Even with the most advanced Adaptive-Mesh-Refinement (AMR) techniques, performing a global, fully 3D MHD simulation that simultaneously resolves the jet launching region and the jet termination at sufficient resolution to capture internal shocks remains computationally impossible.

-Thus, large scale simulations typically begin at about 100 AUs from the jet origin and the jet itself is injected into the numerical domain setting reasonable, by somewhat arbitrary, initial and boundary conditions.
-Then the models follow the propagation of the jet and its interaction with the ambient medium \cite{MO06, FA02, ST97, TE12, TE14}.
-These simulations can include the treatment of radiative cooling and heating and can produce synthetic maps of brightness, in the various lines, and allow for detailed comparison with observations.
+Therefore, large-scale simulations usually start at about 100 AU from the origin and inject the jet using reasonable but somewhat arbitrary initial and boundary conditions.
+The models then follow the propagation of the jet and its interaction with the ambient medium \cite{MO06, FA02, ST97, TE12, TE14}.
+These simulations can incorporate radiative cooling and heating and generate synthetic emission-line maps that allow detailed comparison with observations.

-A complementary approach adopted in the literature is to simulate, consistently, the jet launching and its propagation up to about 100 AUs.
-This is done either by considering the accretion disk and the jet evolution in the computation \cite{UC85, CA02, ME06, ZA07, TZ09, TE12}, or by assuming the disk as an imposed boundary condition \cite{OU97, FE09, FE06, MA12}.
-Axisymmetrical numerical simulations of protostellar magnetised jets, that include launching and large scale simultaneously, have been performed \cite{RA11}, but in the limits of ideal MHD.
+A complementary strategy is to simulate the jet launching and propagation self-consistently up to about 100 AU.
+This is achieved either by evolving the accretion disk and jet together in the computational domain \cite{UC85, CA02, ME06, ZA07, TZ09, TE12} or by imposing the disk as a fixed boundary condition \cite{OU97, FE09, FE06, MA12}.
+Axisymmetric simulations that treat both launching and large-scale propagation simultaneously have also been performed \cite{RA11}, although still within the ideal-MHD approximation.

-The observed line emission is produced by the shocked gas in the regions lying behind the shock front.
-Radiative shocks have been studied in 1D steady state by \cite{CO85, HA94}, they derived the post shock behaviour of various physical parameters (temperature, ionization fraction, electron density, etc).
-The 1D time dependent have been carried by \cite{MA05, TE09} they study the evolution of magnetised radiating shocks.
-2D numerical study of radiating magnetised shocks along axisymmetric jet simulation have been performed by \cite{TE12} they were produced by imposing a sinusoidal perturbation on the jet base.
+The observed line emission is produced by the shocked gas immediately behind the shock front.
+Radiative shocks have been studied in 1D steady state by \cite{CO85, HA94}, who derived the post-shock evolution of key physical parameters (temperature, ionization fraction, electron density, etc.).
+The 1D time-dependent evolution of magnetised radiating shocks was investigated by \cite{MA05, TE09}.
+Two-dimensional numerical studies of radiating magnetised shocks in axisymmetric jets were carried out by \cite{TE12} using sinusoidal perturbations imposed at the jet base.